KateiRen/KateiRen.github.io/_posts/2024-03-23-tomtom-rider-adapter V3.md

 With USB-A and 5V, the max charging current seems to be 1A.
 With USB-C and 5V it seems that 1,5A are possible.
 So lets do another (last?) version.

-At least according to this [source](https://forum.digikey.com/t/simple-way-to-use-usb-type-c-to-get-5v-at-up-to-3a-15w/7016/33) higher currenty on USB-C with 5V should be easy.
+At least according to this [source](https://forum.digikey.com/t/simple-way-to-use-usb-type-c-to-get-5v-at-up-to-3a-15w/7016/33) - higher currenty on USB-C with 5V should be easy.
 According to the headline, up to 3A should be working.

-I ordered SMD type USB-C sockets which I found out without even trying that these small pins will not become friends of my loose-in-the-air resistor cabling.
+I ordered two USB-C sockets which I found out without even trying, that these small pins will not become friends of my loose-in-the-air resistor cabling.

 Oh, there are pretty nice small boards with soldered USB-C sockets availabel as well.
 Let's order these and wait again.